GaloisInc/argo/docs/SAW.rst

 The tag field is named ``type``.
 This tag value can be:

 ``primitive type``
   An LLVM primitive type.
-This is an additional field ``primitive``, which can be any of the following:
+This is an additional field ``primitive`` which can be any of the following:

   - ``label``: An LLVM label.
   - ``void``: The LLVM void type.
   - ``integer``: An LLVM integer.
 There is an additional field ``size``, an integer giving the number of bytes in the integer type.
   - ``float``: An LLVM float.
-There is an additional field, ``float type``, which can be any of the following:
+There is an additional field ``float type`` which can be any of the following:

     + ``half``
     + ``float``